juanje/cognitive-document-reader/docs/SPECS_v2.md

 INSTRUCTIONS:
 1. Read the SOURCE TEXT carefully - this is your PRIMARY source of truth
 2. Use CONTEXT only as background information to inform your understanding
-3. If the SOURCE TEXT contradicts any CONTEXT information:
+3. If SOURCE TEXT contradicts any CONTEXT information:
    - Trust the SOURCE TEXT completely
-   - Update your understanding based on the SOURCE TEXT
+   - Update your understanding based on SOURCE TEXT
    - Note discrepancies for refinement
-4. Generate summary that reflects the SOURCE TEXT accurately
+4. Generate summary that accurately reflects SOURCE TEXT
 5. Identify concepts mentioned in SOURCE TEXT (not just from context)

-CRITICAL: The SOURCE TEXT is always correct.
+CRITICAL: SOURCE TEXT is always correct.
 Previous summaries may contain errors or incomplete understanding.
 ```

 #### **📝 Practical Example: Text Authority in Action**